-- When possible, the CPTC is composed of twelve (12) faculty members and librarians drawn from a cross-section of disciplines in all schools and different departments within schools, at least seven (7) of whom shall be Professors.
-Thus, an ideally composed CPTC might look as follows: - Three (3) from the School of Humanities and Social Sciences, each from different - departments/programs - Two (2) from the School of Science, each from different departments/programs - Two (2) from the School of Education, each from different departments/programs - One (1) from the School of the Arts and Communication - One (1) from the School of Business - One (1) from the School of Engineering - o One (1) from the School of Nursing, Health and Exercise Science
+- When possible, the CPTC is composed of thirteen (13) faculty members and librarians drawn from a cross-section of disciplines in all schools and different departments within schools, at least seven (7) of whom shall be Professors.
+Thus, an ideally composed CPTC might look as follows: - Three (3) from the School of Humanities and Social Sciences, each from different - departments/programs - Two (2) from the School of Science, each from different departments/programs - Two (2) from the School of Education, each from different departments/programs - One (1) from the School of the Arts and Communication - One (1) from the School of Business - One (1) from the School of Engineering - One (1) from the School of Nursing, Health and Exercise Science - One (1) from the Library

-- One (1) from the Library - It may not always be possible to assemble a CPTC comprised of twelve (12) people drawn from different departments/programs in each and every school in the proportions set forth in the previous section.
-It is more important to have a full, twelve (12)-member CPTC than it is to have representation from every school.
+- One (1) NTTP (from any school and will only join in discussion for promotion of NTTP faculty) - people drawn from different departments/programs in each and every school in the proportions set forth in the previous section.
+It is more important to have a full, thirteen (13)-member CPTC than it is to have representation from every school.
 So, in the event that the distribution set forth in the previous section is not possible in any given year, faculty members from other Schools of similar classification may be substituted for the School lacking representation.
-In filling such a vacancy, a proportional balance on the CPTC should be maintained such that six (6) members are drawn from different departments or programs in the arts and sciences (i.e., Humanities and Social Sciences, Science, and the Arts and Communication, and six (6) members be drawn from departments or programs in professional schools (i.e., Education; Business; Engineering; Nursing, Health, and Exercise Science; and the Library).
+In filling such a vacancy, a proportional balance on the CPTC should be maintained such that six (6) members are drawn from different departments or programs in the arts and sciences (i.e., Humanities and Social Sciences, Science, and the Arts and Communication, and six (6) members be drawn from departments or programs in professional schools (i.e., Education; Business; Engineering; Nursing, Health, and Exercise Science; and the Library) and One (1) NTTP (from any school)